prowe/rust-wasm-sandbox/blog.md

 I went searching for Web Assembly introductions.
 I kinda wanted to write raw web assembly (like traditional ASM) but got distracted by compiling down [Rust](https://www.rust-lang.org) (an interesting language that is compiled and uses a somewhat uncommon memory model).

-### Let's work through (Wasm by Example)[https://wasmbyexample.dev].
+### Let's work through [Wasm by Example](https://wasmbyexample.dev).
 Specifically, the [Hello World Rust Example](https://wasmbyexample.dev/examples/hello-world/hello-world.rust.en-us.html).

 I decided I didn't want to do a bunch of setup on my machine, so I fired up [VS Code](https://code.visualstudio.com) and opened a folder using a Rust [Dev Container](https://code.visualstudio.com/docs/remote/containers).